Key Takeaways

 Fidelity bonds or crime insurance may cover employee theft.
 Review your policies promptly—reporting deadlines may be short.
 Coverage limits, deductibles, and proof requirements vary.

 The employee's own resources are usually limited.
-People who steal from their employers typically aren't sitting on assets.
+Many employees who steal from their employers do not have collectible assets.
 Lawsuits produce judgments; judgments require collection; collection from people without money is frustrating.

 The Termination Decision